Europe inflation eases slightly but consumer pain persists

 Prices for food, alcohol and tobacco rose 15%, up from an already painful 14.1% in January, outpacing even energy costs amid Russia's war in Ukraine.
 Energy prices grew 13.7% from a year ago but were lower than the 18.9% boost in January.

-While natural gas prices have fallen as a mild winter reduces demand for heating, it will take months for that drop to work its way through to lower household bills.
+While natural gas prices have fallen as a mild winter reduces demand for heating, it will take months for that drop to work its way through to lower bills for consumers.
 Meanwhile, higher prices have led to workers demanding higher pay in wage negotiations, often through strikes and protests that have swept Europe.

+“February’s increase in core inflation will reinforce ECB policymakers’ conviction that significant rate increases are needed,” Jack Allen-Reynolds, deputy chief eurozone economist at Capital Economics, wrote in an email.

-European Central Bank President Christine Lagarde has indicated the bank will raise interest rates by another large half-percentage point at its March 16 meeting, and analysts expect more rate rises after that.
-The bank is trying to bring down inflation to its target of 2%.
+European Central Bank President Christine Lagarde already has indicated the bank will raise interest rates by another large half-percentage point at its March 16 meeting.
+The bank is trying to bring down inflation to its target of 2% considered best for the economy.

-Interest rates influence the cost of borrowing across the economy, making it more expensive to get loans and spend and thus cooling off demand for goods.
+Higher central bank interest rates make car loans, mortgages and credit card borrowing more expensive, a move to cool off spending and demand for goods.

-“As long as core inflation remains stubbornly high in the eurozone, the ECB will continue hiking rates and will not consider future rate cuts,” said Carsten Brzeski, chief eurozone economist at ING bank.
+The U.S. Federal Reserve and other central banks around the world are taking the same actions to combat inflation as demand roared back from the COVID-19 pandemic and Russia's invasion crunched food and energy supplies.

 The eurozone economy, which expanded a bare 0.1% in the last three months of 2022 over the previous quarter, has shown recent signs of somewhat stronger growth, in part due to government spending on support for hard-hit consumers and businesses.